-More precisely, we add 3 applications of RefreshMasks in the previous conversion algorithm.
-The first application is to first expand the n input shares x_i into n + 1 shares, so that there are now n variables of the form $z_i = \Psi(x_1, x{i+1})$ instead of only n - 1; this is to prevent the adversary from recovering all variables z_i 's.
-However, one must still compress to n - 1 variables for the recursive application of the conversion algorithm with n - 1 shares.
-This is done by using two RefreshMasks (one for each recursive application) followed by xoring the last two shares into one, to get n - 1 shares.
-As will be seen in the next sections, we obtain a t-SNI conversion algorithm, based on a careful analysis of the security properties of RefreshMasks.
+We add 3 applications of RefreshMasks in the previous conversion algorithm.
+The first application is to first expand the n input shares x_i into n+1 shares, so that we can now have n variables of the form $z_i = \Psi(x_1, x{i+1})$ instead of only n-1; this is to prevent the adversary from recovering all variables z_i 's.
+However, one must still compress to n-1 variables for the recursive application of the conversion algorithm with n-1 shares.
+This is done by using two RefreshMasks (one for each recursive application) followed by xoring the last two shares into one, to get n-1 shares.
+As will be seen in the next sections, we obtain a t-SNI conversion algorithm; this is essentially based on a careful analysis of the security properties of RefreshMasks.